Euro struggles near 3-year low as traders fret about economic slowdown

 Graphic: World FX rates in 2019 http://tmsnrt.rs/2egbfVh

-Monday is light on economic data but traders are looking to a German business sentiment indicator due on Tuesday and purchasing managers index flash data on Friday for further evidence on the state of the euro zone economy.
+Monday is light on economic data but traders are looking to a German business sentiment indicator due Tuesday and flash purchasing managers indexes on Friday for further evidence on the state of the euro zone economy.

 Last week data showed in particular that momentum in Germany, the region's powerhouse economy, was struggling.